Contents: Six-cylinder engine ↡ Eight-cylinder engine ↡

 Six-cylinder engine

-Loosen the tension of the belts and unscrew the bolts securing the pulley, keeping the pulley from turning, as shown in fig. 111.
+Loosen the belt tension and loosen the pulley mounting bolts, holding the pulley from turning, as shown in Fig. 111.

-Pic.
-111. Removing the pulley of the six-cylinder engine coolant pump.
-A screwdriver is placed between the heads of the two mounting bolts.
+Fig. 111.
+Removing the coolant pump pulley of a six-cylinder engine.
+The screwdriver is placed between the heads of the two mounting bolts.

-Remove the damper by unscrewing the six mounting bolts with an internal hexagon.
+Remove the damper by unscrewing the six Allen-head mounting bolts.

 Loosen the mounting bolts and remove the coolant pump.
-Clean the split surface on the cylinder block.
+Clean the separating surface on the cylinder block.

 When reusing the pump, thoroughly clean the split surface.
 Install a new gasket and a new O-ring.
-Install the pump in reverse order.
-Tension the alternator drive belts and coolant pump as described below.
+Install the pump in the reverse order.
+Tighten the alternator drive belts and coolant pump as described below.

 Eight-cylinder engine

-Pumps of both types of engines have changed over time, without changing the principle of their operation.
-On fig. 112 shows the coolant pump of an eight-cylinder engine.
+The pumps of both types of engines have changed over time, without changing their operating principle.
+Fig. 112 shows the coolant pump of an eight-cylinder engine.

 1 - housing cover,